KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`chatToGet`: A string representing the chat to get the data from.
+`chatToGet` (optional): A string representing the chat to get the data from.

 Can be the following: `active`, the current chat, `latest`, the latest chat in the list, else the `index`, `title` or `id` of the chat to get.
 Default is `active` if in a chat, else `latest`.

-`detailsToGet`: A string representing the chat data to retrieve.
+`detailsToGet` (optional): A string representing the chat data to retrieve.

 Can be the following: `all` to get all details, `id`, `title`, `create_time`, `update_time` or `msg`.
 To get a single detail, just use a string, to get multiple use an array of strings instead.
 Default is `all`.

 _**If `msg` is the requested detail, the following parameters can be used**_:

-`sender`: A string representing the chat member to get the message(s) from.
+`sender` (optional): A string representing the chat member to get the message(s) from.

 Can be the following: `user` to get the user message(s), `chatgpt` to get ChatGPT's response(s), `all`/`both` to get both of them.
 Default is `all`.

-`msgToGet`: A string/number representing the chat message to retrieve.
+`msgToGet` (optional): A string/number representing the chat message to retrieve.

 Can be the following: `all` to get all the messages in the chat, `latest` to get the latest message/response, or the `index` of the message.
 Default is `all`.